 - Once done, try accessing your website now, and see if the error is solved.

-If you want to better understand how file and folder permissions work in Linux environment, or you want to use command line to change permissions, see this tutorial.
+If you want to get a better insight on how file and folder permissions work in a Linux environment or learn to use the command line to change permissions, see this tutorial.

 However, if nothing seems to happen, it is the time to move onto the next step.